Tips to Keep Yourself Well and Healthy During A Pandemic?

 Isolation and routine change could lead to different situations closely related to how we were before the beginning of the pandemic.

-It could be things as ordinary as eating or overeating; being unable to exercise or visit the gym as you would typically do; keeping children at home usefully busy; problems in a relationship with a partner that becomes obvious in close confines.
+It could be things as ordinary as eating or overeating; being unable to exercise or visit the gym as you would typically do; keeping children at home usefully busy; or problems in a relationship with a partner that becomes obvious in close confines.

 Of course, there are financial implications which we have seen, and the results this could have on a person’s mental health and their families.

-However, when it affects babies and young children, pregnant women, older adults, it takes on a dangerous dimension.
+However, when it affects babies and young children, pregnant women, and older adults, it takes on a dangerous dimension.

 We must have access to health care that is safe during these times.